bruth/django-preserialize/README.md

 **`flat`**

 Applies only if one field is specified in `fields`.
 If applied to a `QuerySet` and if `values_list` is `True` the values will be flattened out.
 If applied to a model instance, the single field value will used (in place of the dict).
+Note, if `merge` is true, this option has not effect.
 Default is `True`.

 **`prefix`**